po1sigala/live/01-Class-Content/09-NodeJS/README.md

     * Fetch API

     * Axios

-## Comprehension Check

-You will be employer-ready if you can answer the following questions:

-1. What is npm?

-2. What are three of the major changes introduced to JavaScript in ES6?

-3. What are three approaches to handling asynchronous JavaScript?

 ## Learning Objectives

-You will be employer-competitive if are able to:
+You will be employer-ready if you are able to:

 * Build interactive command-line applications that process user input.